b-agile/BAgile/README.md

-bagile
+BAgile
 ======

-Bagile is a free and open source "agile" task manager.
+BAgile is a free and open source "agile" task manager.

 It's designed from small team.

 But it's very powerful